-Magic Leap is the most exciting thing in AR right now and we still don't know exactly how it works.
+Waiting for Magic Leap is starting to get on our nerves and we're sure we're not alone.
+Early last year, after a series of amazing videos, it was the most exciting thing in AR but we still don't know exactly how it works.
 Or when it's coming.
 Or what it looks like.

-And yes, more exciting than Microsoft HoloLens (with its small field of view), more exciting than Google Glass 2 (with its enterprise focus).
-Now that Oculus and Vive have arrived, and the hype around VR is turning into the more mundane fare of people actually using the headsets, the attention around Magic Leap is only set to increase throughout 2016.
+Oculus, Vive and PlayStation VR have arrived, and the hype around VR is turning into the more mundane fare of people actually using the headsets, the attention around Magic Leap is only set to increase throughout 2017.

 What is Magic Leap?

 Magic Leap, the still-secretive but leakier and leakier startup, is developing what its CEO, Rony Abovitz, refers to as Mixed Reality Lightfield.
 Similar to Google Glass and HoloLens, it overlays digital 3D graphics onto your view of the real world via some kind of smartglasses/headset with transparent lenses.

 To those outside Magic Leap/Microsoft, the easiest way to describe this is next-gen augmented reality.
 The companies themselves have been using the term mixed reality (MR) for a while now, to signify that this tech combines AR and VR and places 3D virtual elements in real environments.

 We now know that it does this using its 'photonic lightfield chip' which Abovitz doesn't want people to refer to as a lens, though it seems this is what users will see through.
 As far as we know so far, it projects virtual images onto the user's retinas with what has been described as a "digital lightfield signal".
 We don't know exactly how light is beamed around the device and into the wearer's eyes and how this will trick our brains - this, for now, is Magic Leap's secret sauce.